bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Now we\'ll explore some of the best front-end testing practices.
+Now we&apos;ll explore some of the best front-end testing practices.
 These
 include: Focusing on front-end elements, using actual browsers and devices, Performing deterministic tests, striving for coverage and not 100% code coverage, Encouraging shorter and more readable unit tests,